setms/book/docs/engineering-process/analysis.md

 time.

 Since professional software development is highly collaborative, a SEW must aid collaboration.
-The output of one member should flow effortlessly to the next, like a well-practiced sports team passing the ball.
+The output of one member should flow effortlessly to the next, like a well-practiced sports team passing the ball around.